 Winding Down with Good Eats and Music

 We didn’t decide to hike Bolton on this particular Saturday completely by happenstance.
-I caught drift of their burgeoning music calendar and thought it would also align nicely with a hike.
+I caught a drift of their burgeoning music calendar and thought it would also align nicely with a hike.
 What could be better than a hike, than a hike followed by good food and music?

-My husband and I have frequented the James Moore Tavern at Bolton Valley often during the winter months and it’s never disappointed.
+My husband and I have frequented the James Moore Tavern at Bolton Valley often during winter, and it’s never disappointed.
 We also heard a rumor about a donut sundae which I may have used to bribe my son during our hike.
 And so, we ordered food from the tavern as soon as we got back from the hike and settled in at picnic tables as the Saturday night band set up.

 A kid-friendly menu set my kids up with standard kid pub fare of hot dogs, fries, and fresh water.
-I, however, went for the double smash burger made with local beef, and as always, a nice local beer.
+I, however, went for the double smash burger made with local beef and as always, a nice local beer.
 My husband followed suit.
 As we sat and ate, the band from Burlington set up to entertain a growing crowd.